Things you should know:

 If you’ve come this far, you must have read prior books, I’ll reintroduce characters as they come along.

 Dasha is half of Dasha and Daria, our twins.
 We pulled them from Russian child sellers in Houston when they were eight or nine.
 They are so identical as to be clones, at least physically.
 Daria is more to herself, Dasha more conversational, neither is outgoing.
 They have learned to fake social skills for our resident performance artist and author Amaya, another earlier rescue from parents who decided a child modeling site wasn’t enough.
-They had just begun renting the gorgeous child out to pervs when we stumbled on the situation in St. Martins in the Caribbean.
+They had just begun renting the gorgeous young girl out to pervs when we stumbled on the situation in St. Martins in the Caribbean.

 That, among other things, is what we do, find abusers.
-When we do, there are consequences free of annoying interference by the justice system.
+When we do, there are consequences, consequences free of annoying interference by the justice system.

 Time does what time does, Eloise gets settled, I’ve talked to Susan and Taylor several times, they seem satisfied.